BraydenLangley/metanet-notes-obsidian-plugin/README.md

 ### Development Setup

 1. **Clone the Repository** – Clone this repository to your desired development location.
 For testing convenience, consider cloning it into your Obsidian vault's plugins folder, e.g., `YourVault/.obsidian/plugins/`.
-2. **Install Dependencies** – Navigate to the plugin's directory you wish to work on, such as `secure-notes-plugin`, and run `npm install` to install necessary dependencies.
+2. **Install Dependencies** – Navigate to the plugin's directory you wish to work on, such as `metanet-notes`, and run `npm install` to install necessary dependencies.
 3. **Start Development** – Run `npm run dev` to compile TypeScript (`main.ts`) into JavaScript (`main.js`) in watch mode.
 Changes you make will automatically recompile.

 ### Testing Plugins